Find out if you have qualifying coverage

 If you or your dependent(s) don’t qualify for an exemption, and either didn’t have coverage or only had a partial year of qualifying coverage

-If you weren’t covered for a month and weren’t exempt for the month, then you’ll be required to report that information when you file your federal tax return and will owe a shared responsibility payment.
+If you weren’t covered for a month and weren’t exempt for the month, then you’ll be required to report that information when you file your federal tax return and may owe a shared responsibility payment.

 If you can claim a child or another individual as a dependent for federal income tax purposes, you're also responsible for making the payment if that individual doesn’t have coverage or an exemption.